SolidQIT/ABI-Solution/README.md

 ### Introduction
 This sample solution can be used to get started using the Adaptive BI (ABI) Framework 3.0 in order to automate the building of your DWH solution.

-The aim of the ABI Framework is to bring do to zero the time needed to develop the E and the L part of and ETL solution, so that BI developers can concentrate mostly on the most added value part of the ETL, the Transformation phase.
+The aim of the ABI Framework is to bring down to zero the time needed to develop the E and the L part of and ETL solution, so that BI developers can concentrate mostly on the most added value part of the ETL, the Transformation phase.

 To do this a metadata-driven, template-based, engineered approach is needed.
 The ABI Framework allows you to define your own template and your own metadata structure in order to give you as much as freedom you need.

-The sample solution creates a simple Data Warehouse using the Microsoft AdventureWorks 2012 sample database as the data source and provides you some standard templates to deal with the most common design pattern in BI
+The sample solution creates a simple Data Warehouse using the Microsoft AdventureWorks 2012 sample database as the data source and provides you some standard templates to deal with the some of most common design pattern in BI

 - Staging Table Full Load
 - Fact Table Full Load